Ravinders99/XAIport/Readme.md

-# XAIport: XAI Service System
+# XAIport

 ## Overview

-The XAIport is designed to provide an interpretable framework for AI model predictions through a robust microservice architecture.
-This enables users to gain insights into the decision-making processes of AI models.
-The system architecture includes several layers such as the User Interface, Coordination Center, Core Microservices including Data Processing, AI Model, XAI Method, and Evaluation Services, along with a Data Persistence layer.
+XAIport is designed to deliver interpretable AI model predictions through a microservice architecture, allowing users to understand the underlying decision-making processes of AI models better.
+The architecture includes a User Interface, Coordination Center, Core Microservices such as Data Processing, AI Model, XAI Method, and Evaluation Services, along with a Data Persistence layer.

 ## Initial Setup